Release-Candidate/tzolkin-calendar/README.md

     TzolkinException: -5 is not a valid Tzolkin day name number, it must be between 1 and 20 (including 1 and 20)
 ```

-These Tzolk’in day numbers and names can be accessed using the mthods `getDayNumber`, `getDayName` and `getDayNameNumber`.
+These Tzolk’in day numbers and names can be accessed using the methods `getDayNumber`, `getDayName` and `getDayNameNumber`.

 ```python
 # Set the Tzolk’in date to '12 Kimi'.